 But you do need to talk about your experience and qualifications because that’s what gives you credibility and reason for someone to hire instead of a certified life coach.

 That’s where this saying comes in really handy: We don’t really care how much you know until we know how much you care.

-The easiest way to do this is 1) share about your personal struggle that brought you to where you are and how it inspired you to become a therapist so that you could help others, or 2) mention how you have helped other clients walk in victory by using your skills and qualifications.
+The easiest way to do this is 1) share your personal struggle that brought you to where you are and how it inspired you to become a therapist so that you could help others, or 2) mention how you helped other clients walk in victory by using your skills and qualifications.

 Do you see how, in both suggestions you mentioned your experience and qualifications, but those weren’t the main point – helping people was the point?

 Helping people is what you do.
 That’s what all therapists do, so now is the moment you set yourself apart.